isomerpages/govtech-stp/pages/New FAQ test page.md

 ### (e) On-Arrival COVID-19 PCR Test at the Airport and Self-Isolation

-<p style="font-size:20px; color:red;line-height:1.5;"><i>Note: Children aged 2 and below in this calendar year are not required to undergo an on-arrival COVID-19 PCR test.
-Fully vaccinated recovered travellers entering Singapore may qualify for exemption from the on-arrival COVID-19 PCR test.
+<p style="font-size:20px; color:red;line-height:1.5;"><i>Note: Children aged 2 and below in this calendar year (i.e. born in or after 2020) are not required to undergo an on-arrival COVID-19 test.
+Fully vaccinated recently-recovered travellers may qualify for exemption from the on-arrival COVID-19 test.
 Please refer to <a href="/vaccinated-recovered" target="_blank">this page</a> for more information.</i></p>

 #### 1. Where is the on-arrival COVID-19 PCR test conducted?